perseids-project/JackSON/API.md

 ### .post( url, json ): Create a new JSON file
 	jack.post( 'path/to/json/file', { "foo": "bar" } );

-You can always add .json to the url of any JackSON method.
+You can always add .json to the url of any JackSON method...

 	jack.post( 'path/to/json/file.json', { "foo": "bar" } );